CSCfi/beacon-python/README.md

 $ awk '{printf "%s;%s\n", NR+161,$0}' dataset3.csv > dataset3_.csv
 ```

 The table column `dataset_id` is the name of the table.
-If the file that you are loading doesent have the right name in
+If the file that you are loading doesnt have the right name in
 that column you can change it using:

 ```Shell